 - Preheat the grill to medium-high heat.

-- Using an instant read meat thermometer, check for doneness; pork is cooked through when internal temperature registers at 145˚F. Keep in mind that grilling time may vary depending on the size of the pork and on the grill.
+- Using an instant-read meat thermometer, check the pork for doneness; pork is cooked through when the internal temperature registers at 145˚F. Cooking time may vary depending on the size of the pork and on the grill.

-- Remove pork from the grill and transfer to a cutting board; let stand about 6 to 8 minutes before slicing and serving.
+- Remove the pork from the grill and transfer it to a cutting board; let stand for about 5 to 8 minutes before slicing and serving.

 - Serve with barbecue sauce.